CopperBadger/dotfiles/README.md

 bar scripts that causes perl to explode after logging out.
 You should either immediately poweroff or reboot, or kill off perl (`pkill perl`) to save your CPU from being tortured.
-I hope this gets fixed one day.~~ and don't worry about Perl throwing a conniption because those day are done-city!
+I hope this gets fixed one day.~~ and don't worry about Perl throwing a conniption because those days are done-city!
 You will probably have to manually kill lemonbar and xargs though (`pkill lemonbar; pkill xargs`).